kkdobbin/GSP_equity/README.md

 # GSP_equity
-Data and code for Drivers of (in)equity in collaborative governance paper assessing trends in submitted 2020 Groundwater Sustainability Plans
+This repository contains data, code and supporting materials for Drivers of (in)equity in collaborative environmental governance paper accepted 2022 at Policy Studies Journal